GMX3C

 What does the AirPods status chip in the header mean?

 The chip in the top-right shows which audio output is connected, with a matching SF Symbol (AirPods Pro, AirPods Gen 3, AirPods Max, or generic headphones).
-If you see AirPods not connected, pair or reconnect your AirPods.
-If you see a simulator or unsupported device warning, the app cannot track head motion on that device.
-Routines will stay disabled until a supported pair connects.
+If you see AirPods not connected, you can still run every module: voice and soundscapes play through the iPhone speaker, and the routine, timer, and visuals work the same way.
+Connecting motion-capable AirPods is what unlocks pose guidance, calm scoring, and the live horizon.
+If you see a simulator or unsupported device warning, the app cannot track head motion on that device, but the audio walkthrough still plays.

 What is BPPV?